 Competition for jobs is strong and many archivists move from one sector to another and work for a range of employers during their career.
-Although currently very few archivists are self-employed, opportunities in this area are increasing.
+With experience, it may be possible to work as a self-employed archivist.

 Look for job vacancies at:

-Once qualified, you're encouraged to continue your professional development, to develop your skills, build up your professional knowledge and establish a network of contacts.
+Once qualified, you're encouraged to continue your professional development in order to develop your skills, build up your professional knowledge and establish a network of contacts.

 Throughout your career you'll need to keep up to date with new technologies and digital preservation techniques.
 The ARA runs and participates in a range of events and there are also opportunities to attend courses, lectures and seminars coordinated by local and regional groups.
 It's also possible to undertake further research at PhD level.

 As an archivist, you're part of a small professional network, so opportunities for promotion to high-level posts may be limited.
-You're likely to experience a variety of roles and environments during your working life and although long-term career prospects are generally good, a degree of flexibility, both geographically and in the type of organisation you work for, may be necessary when looking for promotion.
+You're likely to experience a variety of roles and environments during your working life.
+Although long-term career prospects are generally good, you may need a degree of flexibility, both geographically and in the type of organisation you work for, when looking for promotion.